bigearsenal/createSingleton/Readme.md

 # createSingleton

   An abstracted-away best practice way to construct singletons.
+This class serves to **restrict** the instantiation of a singleton to only once for the given context of this.

   The Singleton pattern is thus known because it restricts instantiation of a class to a single object.
 Classically, the Singleton pattern can be implemented by creating a class with a method that creates a new instance of the class if one doesn't exist.
 In the event of an instance already existing, it simply returns a reference to that object.